 Prior to coming to Italy, I’m not so into coffee mainly because I keep getting bouts of migraines when I drank those instant coffee that my dad buys.

 Hence, I was a little apprehensive when Cart offered me some freshly brewed moka.
 But since it was just a tiny little cup, I gave it a try.
 Some hours later and still no dizziness, made me more confident enough to try other types of coffee like Marocchino, Macchiato, Cappuccino, Espresso and others.

 I’m still not that big with coffee though.
-But I do appreciate it more now.
+But I can appreciate it more now.

-I have a very itchy mouth and I love to snack.
-Its somewhat therapeutic for me when watching tv, when in the office, when waiting for the bus, when in the bus … But what’s amazing is that I’ve never seen any of my Italian friends snack in between meals.
+I love to snack.
+Its somewhat therapeutic for me when watching TV, when in the office, when waiting for the bus, or when in the bus.
+The amazing thing though, is that I’ve never seen any of my Italian friends snack in between meals.
 Ever!